Resources for ethics, open science and more

 Openness, transparency, and knowledge exchange are core values for the University of Bergen.
 Technological changes and increased digitalization have created new opportunities for research, education, innovation, and artistic research.
 UiB's policy for open science works to improve and coordinate services and develop competence that meets the ever evolving needs of advanced and developing technology.
 This way we have can meet future standards for open science.

 Researchers from the University of Bergen can apply for funding to cover Article Processing Charges (APC) to publish Open Access.
-In addition to the various partnerships UiB has with publishers, regarding funding.
-It is not necessary to apply for funding to open access for articles that falls under these agreements.
-One can find more information and options on this webpage.
+In addition, UiB has Open Access publishing deals with several publishers.
+It is not necessary to apply for funding for articles that are covered by these deals.

 FAIR and DMP

-FAIR, or Findable, Accessible, Interoperable and Reusable, meet all the criteria listed under fair principles for sharing and quality assurance.
-Researchers are encouraged to make their data as open and available as possible, and as early in the project's process as possible.
-Following the FIAR-principles is also required by external funding agencies (i.e., The EU and the Norwegian Research Council).
+FAIR stands for Findable, Accessible, Interoperable and Reusable (FAIR principles).
+Researchers are encouraged to make their data openly available as early as possible in the research process.
+Following the FAIR-principles is also required by external funding agencies (e.g., EU and the Research Council of Norway).

 A data management plan, or DMP for short, is a formal document that outlines how data are to be collected and handled both during a research project, and after the project is completed.
 This site contains information on the what's and how's of making a good DMP.
-It is also required by external funding agencies (i.e., the EU and the Norwegian Research Council).
+All research projects lead by researchers at UiB are required to have a data management plan.
+Often, external funding sources also require researchers to set up and maintain a DMP.